Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Implementation Details

-A positive roll means the camera is rotated clockwise (the right side is lower than the left side).
-In practice, roll angles are usually small (less than \(3^\circ\)) because the camera is rigidly mounted, but even small rolls can introduce measurable errors in character height measurements, especially when combined with pitch.
+A positive roll angle means the camera is rotated clockwise (the right side is lower than the left side).
+In practice, roll angles are usually small (less than \(3^\circ\)) because the camera is rigidly mounted, but even small roll angle can introduce measurable errors in character height measurements, especially when combined with pitch.

 \textbf{Error propagation analysis.} To understand how uncertainties in the estimated angles affect the final distance error, we differentiate the compensated distance equation (Eq.~\eqref{eq:distance_with_pose}) with respect to each variable.
 Assuming the errors are small and independent, the relative error in distance is approximately: